 (f) held securely.

 1.3.
 We shall be accountable for and able to demonstrate our compliance with our obligations under the Data Protection Law, and this policy is one of the ways in which we do that.

 1.4.
 We have appointed a Data Protection Officer to oversee compliance with this policy and our data protection compliance activities.
 The Data Protection Officer has also established a dedicated data protection team to provide the necessary support.
 Contact details for the EFL’s Data Protection Officer can be found in the Who can you contact for further details? section below.

 1.1.
 Personal data means any information about you from which you can be identified.
 It does not include data where your identity has been removed (i.e. anonymous data).
 There are also “special categories” of more sensitive personal data which require a higher level of protection, for example personal data revealing or concerning a person's racial or ethnic origin, health, or criminal convictions and offences.
 We collect and use a range of personal data, including special category personal data in some circumstances, depending on your role or relationship with the EFL.

 1.2.
 You provide some of your personal data to us directly (or via your Club):

-(a) the information players submit in EFL registration forms and contracts (for example, the EFL Contract (Form 19) or Academy Player Registration Application (YD Form 5));
+(a) the information you submit in EFL registration forms and contracts (for example, when players submit the EFL Contract (Form 19) or Academy Player Registration Application (YD Form 5));

-(b) the information Relevant Persons submit as part of applications, verification or renewal processes required by EFL rules or regulations;
+(b) the information you submit (or are submitted on your behalf) as part of applications, verification or renewal processes required by EFL rules or regulations;

 (c) the information contained in identification documents you are required to provide in order to confirm your identity and eligibility (for example, birth certificate, passport and immigration documents);